facebook-pixel

 Setting out on your winter journey

 Waking up on a bitterly cold day with ice or even snow on the ground means that you’ll need to take a little longer to get your car ready for a drive.
-If the weather is extreme, it may be better to decide not to travel at all.
+If the weather is extreme, it may be better to not travel at all.

-To keep yourself as safe as possible, make sure you completely de-mist and de-ice your car before you set off.
+To keep yourself as safe as possible, make sure you completely de-ice your car before you set off.
 Scrapers and de-icers can help you to do this effectively.
 It’s best to avoid pouring boiling water over your windscreen as this could lead to cracks if you already have damage or a small chip.

 Make sure you clear and de-ice all of your windows and lights before you set off, including your side windows.
 It’s important that you’re able to see clearly, so clearing your windscreen alone won’t cut it.